 About organizing blood donors briefly

-The Association of Blood Donors Volunteers in Israel was founded in Tel Aviv in 1936 during the bloody riots.
-The Tel Aviv people felt the need to create a pool of volunteers willing to donate blood at all times to the wounded, who were evacuated from all parts of the country to the only Jewish hospital in the area.
+The Association of Volunteer Blood Donors in Israel was founded in Tel Aviv in 1936 during the bloody events, when Tel Aviv people felt the need to create a pool of volunteers willing to donate blood at any time to the wounded, who were urged from all over the country to the only Jewish hospital in the area - Hadassah Tel Aviv.

-The Association of Blood Donors Volunteers in Israel works alongside MDA blood services, which collect 270,000 blood donations from volunteer donors every year, and do so without any actual consideration (approximately 1,000 units of blood each day).
+The Association of Volunteer Blood Donors in Israel works alongside MDA's blood services, which collect about 270,000 units of blood from volunteer donors each year, who do so without any actual consideration (approximately 1,000 units of blood each day).
 Over the years, the association has donated a lot and assists in every issue of blood donations in Israel.